ACP in the Research-Verification Loop

 • Static deployments where the LLM backend never changes

-Relationship to Existing Nexus Infrastructure
+Relationship to Existing neXus Infrastructure

-The proposed integration does not require changes to existing Nexus components:
+The proposed integration does not require changes to existing neXus components:

 • Sync worker is unaffected; agent outputs are text artifacts like any other